Recognizing Healthcare Excellence®

-Approximately 1 of every 25 hospitalized patients in the United States has an in-infection, meaning that nearly 650,000 patients contract one of these infections during the course of their treatment.
+Approximately 1 of every 25 hospitalized patients in the United States has an hospital infection, meaning that nearly 650,000 patients contract one of these infections each year during the course of their treatment.
 The infections measures apply to all patients treated in hospitals, including adult, pediatric, neonatal, and geriatric.
 The infections occurred in intensive care units (ICUs), neonatal ICUs, and medical, surgical, and medical/surgical ward locations.
 100 SafeCare Hospitals reports hospital-specific infections rates for the following measures:

 · Surgical site infections

 Calculations for the In-hospital Infections adjust for differences in the characteristics of hospitals and patients “that takes into account differences in the types of patients a hospital treats.”